mkunesch/tensoralgebra/README.md

 ```

 ## Tests
-The folder `Tests` contains several tests which ensure that
+The tests folder contains several tests which ensure that
 * the operations are correct (even for more complicated expressions with nested
-  functions etc.)
+  functions etc.).
-* evaluation actually takes place lazily, that is nothing is evaluated until
+* evaluation takes place lazily, that is nothing is evaluated until
-  it really is necessary and the full expression is known.
+  it is necessary and the full expression is known.
 * evaluation takes place in the right order, that is component by component in
   row major order.
 E.g. for a rank-2 expression [0][0] should be evaluated
   completely before starting with [0][1].

 ## Performance
-The Benchmark folder includes a benchmark which compares the runtime of a naive
+The benchmark folder includes a benchmark which compares the runtime of a naive
 tensor implementation, an implementation using explicit loops, and the expression
-template implementation provided in this tensoralgebra package.
+template implementation provided in tensoralgebra.

 The example output below was obtained with clang-6 and shows that, with a recent
 compiler, the expression template implementation gives the same